 There is a significant connection between truthmaker semantics and alternative semantics.
 Truthmaker semantics, in a way, provides a version of alternative semantics, a version on which the alternatives are not propositions, but truthmaking situations.
 Truthmaker semantics assigns sets of (possibly different) truthmaking situations to disjunctions and to existentially quantified sentences, rather than sets of propositions.
-Truthmaker semantics can be reformulated, though, so as to assign kinds or sets of truthmakers to disjuncts, the correlates of propositions, and for certain purposes it needs to be so reformulated (such as for the semantics of case-NPs standing for pluralities of kinds of cases).
+Truthmaker semantics can be reformulated, though, so as to assign kinds of truthmakers to disjuncts, the correlates of propositions (and for certain purposes it needs to be so reformulated, such as for the semantics of case-NPs standing for pluralities of kinds of cases).

 Deviating somewhat from Rooth, I will not assign the very same sentence S containing a focused constituent two different semantic values, but rather distinguish two syntactic structures for S: a syntactic structure without focus structure and a syntactic structure with focus structure.
-Truthmakers of S without its focus structure will be the ordinary truthmakers of S, whereas truthmakers of S with its focus structure, $S[Y{focus}]$ (with a focused constituent Y), will include truthmakers for the result of replacing the focused constituent Y by a different expression X relevant in the context c of the same syntactic category as Y (CAT_Y, c):
+Truthmakers of S without its focus structure will be the ordinary truthmakers of S. Truthmakers of S with its focus structure, $S[Y{focus}]$ will also include truthmakers of the result of replacing the focused constituent S by a different expression S (relevant in the context S), where S is of the same syntactic category as S (S):